developercortez/developercortez/README.md

             <h1>Hello !!!</h1>
             <br>
              <p><strong>I love tecnology </strong> and learn every day more about this beautifull field.
-               I especialized in UI/UX, Html, Css and JavaScript. but also know a lot of Adobe, React, Angular, Fluter and other software programs.
+               I especialized in UI/UX, Html, Css and JavaScript. <br>
+               but also know a lot of Adobe, React, Angular, Fluter and other software programs.
                <br>
-               I live in Paris and once I was a professional athlete with good results.
+               I live in Paris and once I was a professional athlete with good results.<br>
                <img src = "podiumcanada.jpeg"><br><br>
                After my athlete carrier I became a professional culinary chef.
 I worked in many countries for the best organizations in the world and Michelin Star restaurants.
 I have a chef website